 From a slightly more subjective perspective, shares of Zoom are currently trading below their pre-pandemic price; that means Wall Street doesn’t seem to care about all of the business created in the wake of the pandemic.
 Instead of focusing on two consecutive years of growth, investors appear content trading pandemic stocks in an inflationary environment for value stocks which won’t be weighed down by more expensive borrowing costs.
-As a result, shares have declined for the better part of two years, and are now about 476% down from their all-time high in the fourth quarter of 2020.
+As a result, shares have declined for the better part of two years, and are now significantly down from their all-time high in the fourth quarter of 2020.

 It is worth noting, however, that the selloff in Zoom appears to be overdone.
 In the time since Zoom reached its all-time high, the company has done nothing but produce.
 By the end of 2021, Zoom was providing a service for 2,725 customers, each of whom generated more than $100,000 in sales over the trailing-12-month period; for some perspective, that’s an increase of 66% over the previous year (the first year of the pandemic).
 Zoom also reported a 9% growth in smaller accounts (businesses with at least 10 employees) over the same period of time.

 Despite increasing sales and earnings, investors continued their exodus out of Zoom’s stock due to concerns over declining pandemic tailwinds.
 If for nothing else, Zoom has pulled a lot of business forward.
-In 2022 alone, shares are down about 90% because investors can’t fathom the idea of business growing in a post-pandemic world.
+In 2022 alone, shares are down because investors can’t fathom the idea of business growing in a post-pandemic world.

 Investors may be right about the upcoming deceleration in growth; management has even said as much.
 In a recent report, Zoom acknowledged it expects to see earnings drop approximately 31% this fiscal year.
 Still, even with the decline in earnings, Zoom’s investment thesis remains intact: society is growing more and more dependent on videoconferencing and communication software, even in a post-pandemic world.
 Zoom has nothing less than massive upside, an industry leading advantage, and a discounted stock price to mitigate risk.